svc333/overview/glossary/index.md

 ### public resource
 {: #x9439040}

-An entry that is visible to everyone in the IBM Cloud catalog.
+An entry that is visible to everyone in the {{site.data.keyword.cloud_notm}} catalog.
 Public resources can be built by any provider (IBM or third party providers).
 See also [private resource](#x9439035).

 ### push
 {: #x2035465}